 What’s Going on At Great Spirit Bluff?

-The Peregrine is the fastest animal in the world, diving or stooping at speeds that can reach over 200 miles per hour.
+The Peregrine Falcon is the fastest animal in the world, diving or stooping at speeds that can reach over 200 miles per hour.
 Almost everything about it is built for speed, from the baffles in its nose to the jagged edges of its slim, stiff feathers and long, pointed wings.

-The falcon catches other birds in flight by diving on them from above.
+A Peregrine Falcon catches other birds in flight by diving on them from above.
 As she begins her stoop, she rolls, cups her wings around her body, and tucks in her feet.
 This change in shape streamlines her profile, yielding an aerodynamic raindrop that can cut through the air at high speeds.

 March 22, 2020: Diving Peregrine Falcon.
 Photo used with permission of Karen Carroll at http://www.birdsofprey.net